bonitasoft/bonita-connector-archetype/README.md

 - Update the version in the pom.xml (remove the -SNAPSHOT)
 - Push the branch

-⚠️ Make sur that the release branch is final before to push it.
+⚠️ Make sure that the release branch is final before to push it.
 If you have to update something on the release branch after the push, then you must first:
 - Delete the tag and the release on github
 - Remove the artifact from our nexus repository